VladKochetov007/quick_trade/docs/quick_trade/trading_sys.md

 ### strategy_diff
 The strategy issues its verdict based on the last change to the dataframe.
-If you give the entry the closing price of candles, then if the candle is green - LONG, if red - SHORT
+If you give the entry the closing price of candles, then if the candle is green - long, if red - short

 | param  | type | description |
 | :---: | :---: | :---: |